-• Accessing the Internet
+Accessing the Internet

-- Providers

-- Most common way is through ISP Internet Service Providers.

-- Already connected to the Internet and provide a path or connection for individuals to access the Internet.

-- Free Internet access

-- Providers such as NetZero and Juno

-- Commercial Internet providers

-- Provide access through telephone lines, cable, and/or wireless connections

-- Providers such as Verizon, AT&T, Sprint, and T-Mobile

-- o Browsers

-- Provide access to Web resources - Allow you to surf the Web - The most well known browsers: - Mozilla Firefox - Apple Safari - Microsoft Internet Explorer - Google Chrome - Allow connections to remote computers - Location/address URL (Uniform Resource Locator) must be known - URL's have two basic parts; many have additional parts - o Protocol - Rules for exchanging data between computers - http is used for Web traffic and is the most widely used Internet protocol - Domain name - Top-level domain (TLD) last part of the domain name following the dot (.) - Display text and images - Interpret the HTML (Hypertext Markup Language) code from the different documents - Display document as a Web page - Web pages can have hyperlinks that connect to other documents containing related information - Web pages can also contain special programs - Applets (usually written in Java programming) are special programs that can be downloaded quickly - Used to open new browser windows and check information on online forms (Javascript) - AJAX is an advanced use of JavaScript used to create interactive Web sites - Mobile Browsers are special browsers designed to run on portable devices
+- Most common way is through ISP Internet Service Providers. - Already connected to the Internet and provide a path or connection for individuals to access the Internet. - Commercial Internet providers - Provide access through telephone lines, cable, and/or wireless connections - Browsers - Provide access to Web resources - Allow you to surf the Web - Examples: Apple Safari, Google Chrome, Microsoft Internet Explorer, and Mozilla Firefox. - Allow connections to remote computers - Location/address URL (Uniform Resource Locator) - URL's have two basic parts; many have additional parts - Protocol - Rules for exchanging data between computers - http is used for Web traffic and is the most widely used Internet protocol - Domain name - Specific address where the resource is located - Top-level domain (TLD) last part of the domain name following the dot (.) which identifies the type of organization. - Display text and images - Interpret the HTML (Hypertext Markup Language) code from the different documents - Display document as a Web page - Web pages can have hyperlinks that connect to other documents containing related information - Web pages can also be highly interactive and animated using the following technologies: - Cascading Style Sheets (CSS) files inserted into an HTML document that control the appearance of Web pages including layout, colors, and fonts, helps to ensure that related Web pages have a consistent presentation. - JavaScript used within HTLM documents to trigger interactive features, such as opening new browser windows and checking information entered in online forms. - AJAX advanced use of JavaScript used to create interactive Web sites that respond quickly. - Applets programs that can be downloaded quickly and run by most browsers, used to present animation, display graphics, provide interactive games. - Mobile Browsers special browsers designed to run on portable devices - Communications